-5 Sensitive Data Questions Every Business Should Know the Answer To May 31, 2019
+5 Sensitive Data Questions Every Business Should Know the Answer To on May 31, 2019

 Over the years, the global digital landscape has witnessed significant changes.
 This trend is expected to continue in the coming years as well.
 Cyber threats, data privacy regulations, and vast interconnectivity -through the internet of things (IoT), bring your own device (BYOD), and virtual machines- have been the driving force behind this change.
 While all have welcomed these changes, there are certain risks associated with them.
 Wondering what these risks are and what can be done to mitigate them?
 Experts believe that business should adopt a data-centric approach to lower compliance risks and fight them successfully during a cyber-attack.